The rise and fall of Little Red Dots could be driven by the environment

-We acknowledge that this discussion is based on the assumption that the SED-derived properties of these galaxies, especially the SFHs, are reliable.
-This assumption is particularly important in tLRD.
-Although it can be well fitted with \texttt{Bagpipes}, it exhibits LRD features, which are a challenge for current models.
-To ensure the consistency of our results, we tested changing the AGN component priors to force alternative solutions.
-We then checked the impact on the SFHs.
-These results are included in Appendix~\ref{app:tests}.
-There, we demonstrate that trends persist despite changes in the AGN priors.
+We acknowledge that this discussion is based on the assumption that the SED-derived properties of these galaxies, particularly the SFHs, are reliable.
+This assumption is particularly important for the tLRD.
+Although the tLRD can be well fit with \texttt{Bagpipes}, it exhibits LRD features that pose a challenge for current models.
+To assess the robustness of our results, we tested alternative solutions by varying the AGN component priors.
+We then examined the impact on the SFHs.
+These results are presented in Appendix~\ref{app:tests}, where we show that trends persist despite changes in the AGN priors.

-Finally, it is worth noting the broader connection of the Stingray system to the emerging picture of enhanced hierarchical galaxy formation at high $z$.
-This group resembles the Building Blocks System (BBS) discussed in Asada et al. (in prep).
-It consists of a BBG and two low-mass star-forming galaxies at $z=5.2$, and is likely destined to evolve into a Milky-Way-mass galaxy by the present day.
-BBS is in the process of ``boosted hierarchical assembly'', whereby the $M_\star$ of the resulting merger product is not just the sum of the pre-existing masses of the individual components, but is also dramatically boosted by the interaction-induced bursts of star formation.
-In the case of the Stingray's tLRD, $M_\star$ appears to have been boosted fourfold by the interaction prior to the likely future merger with BBG.
+Finally, it is worth highlighting the broader connection of the Stingray system to the emerging framework of enhanced hierarchical galaxy formation at high redshift.
+This group resembles the building blocks system (BBS) discussed in Asada et al. (in prep), comprising a BBG and two low-mass star-forming galaxies at $z=5.2$, and is likely destined to evolve into a Milky Way-mass galaxy by the present day.
+The BBS is undergoing ``boosted hierarchical assembly,'' in which the $M_\star$ of the resulting merger product is not merely the sum of the preexisting masses of the individual components, but is also dramatically boosted by interaction-induced bursts of star formation.
+In the case of the Stingray's tLRD, $M_\star$ appears to have increased fourfold through the interaction, prior to its anticipated future merger with the BBG.

-Although more massive than BBS, our galaxy system provides another key piece to the boosted hierarchical assembly scenario, which is AGN activity.
-The latter can potentially enhance the effects of the environment, extending the interaction-induced star formation burst as a result of a delayed AGN activation.
-This can lead to an even more rapid mass assembly in these galaxies.
-Moreover, we see that the environment can act as a precursor of black hole mass growth in low-$M_\star$ high-$z$ objects.
+Although more massive than the BBS, our galaxy system provides another key ingredient to the boosted hierarchical assembly scenario: AGN activity.
+This activity can potentially enhance the effects of the environment, extending the interaction-induced star formation burst through delayed AGN activation.
+This process can lead to even more rapid mass assembly in these galaxies.
+Moreover, our observations suggest that the environment can act as a precursor of black hole mass growth in low-$M_\star$, high-$z$ objects.